JDIgithub/Cpp_Guide/DataStructures.md

 - Tries are particularly used for efficient text searches and auto-complete functionalities
 - Used to efficiently store and retrieve keys in a dataset of strings
 - Particularly useful for tasks that involve prefix searching
+- Outperforming binary search, hash tables and most other data structure

 - **Characteristics**
   - **Nodes and Edges**
     - Each node represents a character of the key